mixpanel/mixpanel-android/readme.txt

 License:
     See LICENSE File for details.
-The Base64Coder class and ConfigurationChecker class used by this software have been licensed from non-Mixpanel sources, and modified for use in the library.
+The Base64Coder class and ConfigurationChecker class used by this software have been licensed from non-Mixpanel sources and modified for use in the library.
     Please see the relevant source files for details.

 Changelog: